-In the manufacturing industry, die casting and molding have become the main methods for producing 3D models and objects.
+In the manufacturing industry, precision die casting and molding have become the main methods for producing 3D models and objects.

 Take a look around you; everything from kitchenware to expensive jewellery has undergone a complete transformation from its raw form to what it looks in its finished form with the process of molding and casting.